Skip to content

 Note: The following examples are hypothetical scenarios created for educational purposes to illustrate how the indicators might be used in analysis.
 They do not represent actual trades or recommendations.

-Example 1: Hypothetical Swing Long Scenario with The Trinity
+Example 1: Hypothetical Multi-Day Bullish Scenario with The Trinity

 Hypothetical Setup: Daily chart, BTC/USD (Educational Example)